splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

+# UPDATE (version 1.36+):  Podman/RHEL UDP data block issue: No longer applicable

+SC4S now uses "host" mode networking for container operations.
+This provides for more scalable operation and, importantly, sidesteps the podman/RHEL netfilter connection table issue and associated workaround outlined below.
+As a result, the unit file shown below is significantly simpler than its previous version, with port mapping at container runtime no longer required.

+* IMPORTANT:  Please replace your unit file with the version shown below (replacing mount points as appropriate) to optimize container operations.

-# UPDATE:  Podman/RHEL UDP data block issue: netfilter connection table
+# UPDATE (pre v1.36):  Podman/RHEL UDP data block issue: netfilter connection table (This update will be removed at the next major release)

-We have determined the root cause for the issue with UDP data blocking and Podman/RHEL.
+We have determined the root cause for an issue with UDP data blocking and Podman/RHEL.
 The crux of the issue is that the netfilter connection tables are _not_ udpdated when a new container starts _and_ there is a constant stream of UDP traffic from a given IP destined for a given port.
 The table is _only_ updated if the trafffic pauses for the length of the connection table timeout (30 seconds by default).